 Add cubed chicken and cook for about 3 to 4 minutes, or until cooked through.
 Remove from pan, set aside, and cover to keep warm.

 Add cooked chicken, bacon, heavy cream, and shredded cheese to pan.
 Stir until cheese has melted.
 Remove from heat and allow to set for 5 minutes, or until sauce has thickened.
+Top with fresh parsley and serve.

 Want to add vegetables?
 Stir in a cup of peas, cooked broccoli, or a handful of spinach before adding your heavy cream.